quantumlib/Stim/doc/usage_command_line.md

 - <a name="--seed"></a>**`--seed`**
-    Make simulation results PARTIALLY deterministic.
+    Makes simulation results PARTIALLY deterministic.

+    The seed integer must be a non-negative 64 bit signed integer.

-    When not set, the random number generator is seeded with external system entropy.
+    When `--seed` isn't specified, the random number generator is seeded using fresh entropy requested from the operating system.

+    When `--seed #` is set, the exact same simulation results will be produced every time ASSUMING:

-    When set to an integer, using the exact same other flags on the exact same machine with the exact same version of Stim will produce the exact same simulation results.
+    - the exact same other flags are specified
+    - the exact same version of Stim is being used
-    The integer must be a non-negative 64 bit signed integer.
+    - the exact same machine architecture is being used (for example, you're not switching from a machine that has AVX2 instructions to one that doesn't).

     CAUTION: simulation results *WILL NOT* be consistent between versions of Stim.
 This restriction is present to make it possible to have future optimizations to the random sampling, and is enforced by introducing intentional differences in the seeding strategy from version to version.

     CAUTION: simulation results *MAY NOT* be consistent across machines.
     For example, using the same seed on a machine that supports AVX instructions and one that only supports SSE instructions may produce different simulation results.

     CAUTION: simulation results *MAY NOT* be consistent if you vary other flags and modes.
 For example, `--skip_reference_sample` may result in fewer calls the to the random number generator before reported sampling begins.
 More generally, using the same seed for `stim sample` and `stim detect` will not result in detection events corresponding to the measurement results.

 - <a name="--shots"></a>**`--shots`**
-    Specifies the number of times to run a circuit, producing data each time.
+    Specifies the number of samples to take from the circuit.

     Defaults to 1.
     Must be an integer between 0 and a quintillion (10^18).